 People with standing commitments for that night

-Does limiting the number of people who can participate make grassroots actions more effective or less effective?
-In the age of the Internet, anyone who wants to take effective grassroots action needs to do the following:
+Limiting the number of people who can participate makes any action less effective.
+Therefore, anyone who wants to take effective grassroots action needs to do the following:

 Make grassroots information easily available.